Vivah: Plot

 Upon returning, the family brings Poonam as a surprise, and a celebration is held in honour of Poonam's first visit and Prem's successful business venture.
-During the celebration, an angry and jealous Rama hides in her room.
-Krishnakant finds her and angrily confronts her and calls her out on her refusal to accept Poonam despite her attempts throughout her life to win Rama's love.
-He informs her that she is the only person who has ever had a problem with Poonam.
-However, 2 days before the wedding, a fire breaks out at Mishra house.
-Although Poonam runs out in time, she realizes Rajni is still inside and saves her, but gets heavily burnt in the process.
-The doctor informs her father that in such cases, even families disown their own.
-Upon hearing that Poonam's diagnosis, and the fact that she was injured saving Rajni, a remorseful Rama breaks down realizing how cruel she has been to Poonam.
-Bhagatji, broken heartedly, calls Prem right as he is leaving for Madhupur for the ceremony.
-As he is about to sign the waiver allowing her surgery, he begins to cry and cannot do so.
-Prem arrives, determined to marry Poonam despite her injuries and bringing the finest doctors from Delhi.
+During the celebration, an angry and jealous Rama hides in her room, refusing to join.
+Krishnakant finds her and angrily confronts his wife, calling her out on her refusal to accept Poonam despite her attempts throughout her life to win Rama's love.
+He informs Rama that she is the only person who has ever had a problem with Poonam.

+Two days before the wedding, a fire breaks out at Mishra House.
+Although Poonam escapes in time, she realizes Rajni is still inside and saves her, but gets severely burnt in the process.
+The doctor informs her uncle that in such cases, even families disown their own.
+Upon hearing Poonam's diagnosis and the fact that she was injured saving Rajni, a remorseful Rama breaks down, realizing how cruel she has been to her niece.
+A heartbroken Bhagatji calls Prem right as he is leaving for Madhupur for the ceremony.
+Krishnakant reminisces about Poonam's childhood and, being emotional, is unable to sign the waiver allowing Poonam's surgery.
+Prem arrives, determined to marry Poonam despite her injuries, and he brings the finest doctors from Delhi.
 He marries her informally before her surgery.
 With the aid of the doctors from Delhi, the hospital successfully performs surgery on Poonam.
-Later, Poonam and Prem are traditionally married and go home to their new life.
-At their wedding night, Prem takes the initiative of dressing Poonam's burns.
-Then the film ends with a kiss and beginning of their married life.
+In the end, Poonam and Prem traditionally marry each other.